 Candidates for admission at 12+ (Year 8), 13+ (Year 9) and 14+ (Year 10) will be invited to sit an Entrance Examination in Mathematics and English.
-This examination takes place in late January.
-An admissions interview may also take place in early February, if it is felt appropriate.
+This examination takes place in the spring before the year of entry.
+An admissions interview may also take place, if it is felt appropriate.